shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-username-and-password.md

     - At least one lowercase letter (a-z)
     - At least one digit (0-9)
     - At least one special character (such as \#, $, ? %, &)
-2. Retype the password to confirm it and click Submit.
+1. Retype the password to confirm it and click **Submit**.
-3.  <span id="ID-0000051b__ID-00000554">You will be redirected to the login page of Xandr Curate, where you can sign in with your username and new password.
+1. <span id="ID-0000051b__ID-00000554">You will be redirected to the login page of Xandr Curate, where you can sign in with your username and new password.
 You will also receive a confirmation email of the password reset.

-Requesting a Forgotten Password
+## Requesting a forgotten password

-1. If you forgot your password, go to the login page of Xandr Curate and click
+1. If you forgot your password, go to the login page of Xandr Curate and **click Reset Password**.
-    Reset Password.
-2. Enter your username and click Send
+1. Enter your username and click **Send Email**.
-    Email.
-3. Within a few minutes, you'll receive an email including a link.
+1. Within a few minutes, you'll receive an email including a link.
     Click the link to create a new password as described above.
 Note that the link remains valid for 16 hours.

+> [!NOTE]
-Note: If you don't see the email in your inbox, be sure to check your spam folder.
+> If you don't see the email in your inbox, be sure to check your spam folder.
 If you still don't see it, the email address you entered might not be valid.
-Try again and submit a support request at
+Try again and submit a support request at [https://help.xandr.com](https://help.xandr.com/) if you continue to have problems.
-<a href="https://help.xandr.com" class="xref" target="_blank"><span
-class="ph">https://help.xandr.com/</a> if you continue to have problems.

-Changing Your Password or Email Address
+## Changing your password or email address

 If you need to update either your password or your email, follow the steps below.

 1. Log in to Curate.
-2. Navigate to your username in the upper-right hand section of Curate, then select
+1. Navigate to your username in the upper-right hand section of Curate, then select **Account Settings**.
-    Account Settings.
-3. Enter a new Email Address or Password.
+1. Enter a new Email Address or Password.